 “Well, that’s a plan I approve of.”

 He gives me good advice.
-It makes me think about what we’re doing.
+It makes me think about what we are doing.
 Sure enough, all the papers and TV stations run follow ups on the Gables busing story.
-They refer to our English class as headed by two members of False Gods,’ the local teen band that held a mass memorial for their slain guitarist at Viscaya over Christmas,’ calling it the Miami Woodstock.
+They refer to our English class as headed by two members of False Gods,’ the local teen band that held a mass memorial for their slain guitarist at Viscaya over Christmas, calling it the Miami Woodstock.
 Jeez, we’re only a cover band.

 That thought makes me realize that with all our side projects, we haven’t finished our own set of songs.
 Mike Sr. calls me.
-Al Kooper’s Sounds of the South Label, is inquiring if we’ll open for Lynyrd Skynyrd in April at the Biscayne Bay Hydroplane course.
-It scares the crap out me that we’re not ready.
-It’s what we need to stop getting into trouble.
+Al Kooper’s Sounds of the South Label, is inquiring if we will open for Lynyrd Skynyrd in April at the Biscayne Bay Hydroplane course.
+It scares the crap out me that we are not ready.
+It is just what we need to stop getting into trouble.
 I tell him ‘definitely yes.’
 I scream at everyone in the music room, “We’re opening for Skynyrd.”

-I think about all the projects we have going: Michael’s birthday party where I’m playing the music in the play and helping the Out-Crowd with their first show; the recording of the Viscaya video, plus Jimmy wants us to record the protest songs for the footage from yesterday; write and rehearse a full set of songs for False Gods’ first real show.
+I think about all the projects we have going: Michael’s birthday party where I am playing the music in the play and helping the Out-Crowd with their first show; the recording of the Viscaya video, plus Jimmy wants us to record the protest songs for the footage from yesterday; write and rehearse a full set of songs for False Gods’ first real rock concert.
 And, oh, I have a new boyfriend.
 Jack is my shadow all day, sitting with me, looking happily possessive.
 I take him over to the Jacettes, who have been eying him since we came in.

 “Hey.
 This is Jack.
 He’s my new boyfriend.
 Meet Mary, Edi and my girlfriend Flo, .”

-His face falls and looks like a rabbit caught in the headlights.
+His face falls and he looks like a rabbit caught in the headlights.